radioshiny/funstools/README.md

 false continuity that does not exist in nature will contaminate the decomposition result.

-**The level of spatial continuity to be implemented is still under discussion.**
+**It is still contemplating at what level and how to consider spatial continuity.**

 In STEP 3 of the current version of `funstools.Decompose`, an initial guess is determined